There’s probably no better way to ‘integrate’ into South African culture on the street than to demonstrate some knowledge of football in South Africa.

-While Chiefs and Pirates have long battled for the title of South Africa’s most popular club, other outfits have emerged to challenge for the position, among them two Tshwane/Pretoria-based clubs: Mamelodi Sundowns and
+While Chiefs and Pirates have long battled for the title of South Africa’s most popular club, other outfits have emerged to challenge for the position.
+Among them are two Tshwane/Pretoria-based clubs: Mamelodi Sundowns and SuperSport United.

-South Africa’s top soccer league, featuring the country’s best 16 clubs, came into being in 1997.
+South Africa’s top football league, featuring the country’s best 16 clubs, came into being in 1997.

-The Premier Soccer League (PSL) has helped raise the standard of club football in South Africa, providing the sport with better media coverage and much-improved revenue through strong sponsorship deals.
+The Premier Soccer League (PSL) raised the standard of club football in South Africa.
+It provides the sport with better media coverage and much-improved revenue through strong sponsorship deals.

 A number of knockout competitions are played alongside the league fixtures in South African soccer.

-The MTN 8 – formerly the Top 8 and Supa 8 – is contested at the beginning of each Premier Soccer League season by the top eight finishers of the previous season.
+The MTN 8 occurs at the beginning of each Premier Soccer League season.
+The top eight teams from the previous season contest this trophy.

-Now known as the MTN 8 Knockout, after cellular operator MTN took over the title sponsorship, the tournament boasts a R8-million winner-takes-all prize – while guaranteeing each team 800 000ZAR simply for participating.
+Now known as the MTN 8 Knockout, after cellular operator MTN took over the title sponsorship, the tournament boasts a R8-million winner-takes-all prize.
+It also guarantees each team 800,000ZAR simply for participating.

 The competition was first held in 1992 and has existed under a number of different names, including the Coca-Cola Cup and the Rothmans Cup.